Saturday Night

 The inciting incident occurs at 14 minutes when NBC executive David Tebet delivers an ultimatum: if Lorne can't prove the show is ready, they're airing the Carson rerun at 11:30.
 The external pressure crystallizes—Lorne now has a concrete deadline and must fight for his show's survival..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Lorne commits fully to his vision, refusing to sanitize the show for network approval.
+This demonstrates the protagonist's commitment to Lorne commits fully to his vision, refusing to sanitize the show for network approval.
 He tells his team they're doing this their way—live, dangerous, and unprecedented.
 This is his active choice to risk everything on his unproven concept rather than play it safe., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: A disastrous dress rehearsal convinces NBC executives the show is unwatchable.
+The analysis reveals that this crucial beat False defeat: A disastrous dress rehearsal convinces NBC executives the show is unwatchable.
 They inform Lorne they're going with Carson.
 The stakes raise—Lorne realizes he can't control everything, and his meticulous planning is failing.
 The game changes from "can we make it good?" to "can we make it at all?"., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, All is lost: With minutes to air, the control room isn't functional, the cast is in disarray, and Lorne receives final word that NBC is pulling the plug.
 His dream dies.
-He stands alone in the studio, watching his vision crumble—a metaphorical death of hope and months of work., shows the protagonist at their lowest point.
+He stands alone in the studio, watching his vision crumble—a metaphorical death of hope and months of work., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis moment: Lorne realizes the show's power isn't in his control but in the ensemble's collective energy.
 Belushi finally signs his contract, the cast rallies together, and a last-minute technical fix makes broadcast possible.
 Lorne lets go and trusts the chaos he's built., demonstrating the transformation achieved throughout the journey.